YQL Query Language Reference

 Using the in operator against string fields with match:text will cause recall issues because the field contents will be tokenized during indexing while the in operator does not tokenize the values.

 The argument before in is the name of the field or fieldset to search.
-The argument after in is a comma-separated list of values, enclosed in parenthesis.
+The argument after in is a comma-separated list of values, enclosed in parentheses.
 String values must be single or double-quoted if passed inline in YQL

 For faster query parsing use parameter substitution to submit the values as an additional request parameter.
 Quoting of string values are optional.
 Example: